New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 ## PCBWay PCBs
-The new Revision 4 PCBs have been fabricated and assembled through PCBWay.
+The Revision 4 PCBs have been fabricated and assembled through PCBWay.
 Their high-quality fabrication and assembly services are truly commendable.
 I appreciated the ability to choose from many different component suppliers to select the exact components I needed.
 Additionally, their customer service is incredibly responsive and helpful, and quickly notified me of design issues.
 I highly recommend PCBWay for any of your PCB prototyping & assembly needs.
 Thank you, PCBWay, for graciously sponsoring this project!

 ![alt text](/Media/PCBWay.jpg)